Self-realization as revealed in art, symbol & sacred text: the archetypes of Carl Jung & the lore of enlightenment

 “With personalities who are obviously capable of intellectual effort, the prospect of spiritual fruitfulness is something worthy of their highest aspirations, and for many people it is actually a vital necessity.
 This other side of the fantasy also explains the excitement, for we are concerned here with a thought that contains a presentiment of the future-one of those thoughts which, to quote Maeterlinck, spring from the “inconscient superieur,” from the “prospective potency” of a subliminal synthesis” (CW8, para 78).

 ‘Spiritual fruitfulness’ is something worthy of our highest aspirations.
 It includes the ascension and transformations of libido, creating a ‘prospective potency.’
 This ascension is represented by the archetypal movements of ‘divine pneuma’ and the creative prodigality which life offers the soul.
 Yet again, Jung offers a dialectical twist: this potency occurs through a ‘subliminal synthesis’.
-It is born of unitive love, a synthesis occurring below the threshold consciousness.
-These dialectical moments of spirit appear to form the deepest poetics of psychic life.
+It is born of unitive love, a synthesis occurring below the threshold of consciousness.
+These dialectical movements of spirit appear to form the deepest poetics of psychic life.
 They are the foundation of all creative acts.
-They form the basis of the transformation of the living soul into the eternal, they are the gift of love.
+They form the basis of the transformation of the living soul into the eternal Self, they are the gift of love.

 With this subtle realization, Jung is pointing to the teleological aims of the living soul.
 Beyond the truth or falsity of a metaphysical God, the God image offers a teleological purpose within psychic life.
 The God image points to the aims and purpose of psychic life: guiding us in our process of spiritual development.
 Jung says:

 “There are no “purposeless” psychic processes; that is to say, it is a hypothesis of the greatest heuristic value that the psyche is essentially purposive and directed” (CW8, para.
 90).